ettoredn/container-php-fpm/README.md

 - `docker exec -it 9673bb9089f5 php -a`
 - **unix socket on bound mount works only for linux hosts**
 - **host.docker.internal** works only on Docker for Mac
-- Build flags courtesy of ClearLinux https://github.com/clearlinux-pkgs/php
+- Build flags courtesy of [ClearLinux's PHP package](https://github.com/clearlinux-pkgs/php/blob/master/php.spec#L186)

 ## TODOS